 Wade is an active advisor to select entrepreneurs, management teams, and corporate executives at all stages of business from startup to middle market to global 2000.
 His primary focus with clients is planning, financing, marketing, technology, and growth strategy.

-Wade invests in startups and small businesses through Eagle Venture Fund, a global fund that he co-founded, and he invests in multifamily properties through Wellings Capital, a U.S. investment fund he co-founded.
+Wade invests in startups and small businesses through Eagle Venture Fund, a global venture capital fund he co-founded.

 He has been the chairman of a seed capital firm, venture partner for two venture capital firms, and board member of an $850m investment firm.